Canadian skaters get gold; judge suspended

 The controversy erupted after the Canadians skated a nearly flawless routine Monday that drew cheers from the crowd at the Salt Lake Ice Center.
 During the Russians' final skate, Sikharulidze bobbled the landing on a double-axel jump.
 But the Russian pair won the gold in a 5-4 decision that was immediately and loudly booed by the audience.

-The controversy intensified after the head of the French Olympic team was quoted as saying Le Gougne was pressured to "act in a certain way."
+The controversy intensified after the head of the French Olympic team was quoted as saying the French figure skating judge, Marie-Reine Le Gougne, was pressured to "act in a certain way."

 Le Gougne was suspended because she was approached and pressured and did not report it right away, Olympics authorities said.
 She can't be a judge in any capacity until the IOC takes further action on her status.